-4. EQUALITY STATEMENT
+4. Equality statement

-Our school recognise children's diverse circumstances and are committed to the legal responsibilities under the Equality Act 2010.
-As a school we understand that children, regardless of their background, could be a victim of abuse and therefore are entitled to the same degree of protection and support regardless of any barriers they may face.
+Our school recognises children's diverse circumstances and we are committed to the legal responsibilities under the Equality Act 2010.
+As a school, we understand that children, regardless of their background, could be a victim of child abuse and therefore are entitled to the same degree of protection and support regardless of any barriers they may face.